Guru (2007 film): Plot

 The stress of his battle with the newspaper causes Guru to have a stroke, and he is paralysed on his right side.
-Meanwhile, Meenu, who is now married to Shyam, is slowly weakening from her illness, and eventually dies.
-In the end, Guru is brought before a private government inquiry on 16 October 1980 to defend himself against the charges pressed against him, but tells the press in next day that he was an ordinary villager who didn't even understand the meaning of excise duty, customs, sales tax.
-All he knew was his business.
-But the corrupt system made sure that a villager doesn't become a rich businessman.
-As a result, he had to indulge in corrupt practices.
-This forces the government to clear him of 27 of the 29 charges against him.
-He is charged with a fine of ₹6.3 million (equivalent to ₹100 million or US$1.6 million in 2016) and ₹96,000 (equivalent to ₹1.6 million or US$24,000 in 2016) for the respective two charges, which are proved and is allowed to return to his company.
+Meanwhile, Meenu, who is now married to Shyam, is slowly weakening from her illness and eventually dies.
+In the end, Guru is brought before a private government inquiry on 16 October 1980, to defend himself against the charges pressed against him.
+However, the next day before the verdict, he tells the judges and the press that he is an ordinary villager who doesn't even understand the meanings of excise duty, customs, and sales tax.
+All he knew was his business; however, the corrupt system made sure that a villager doesn't become a rich businessman.
+As a result, he had to indulge in corrupt practices by giving bribes or cower the bureaucrats and ministers.
+Realizing his intent and potential, and the corruption ridden in the system, the judges are forced to clear him of 27 of the 29 charges against him.
+He is charged with a fine of ₹6.3 million (equivalent to ₹100 million or US$1.6 million in 2016) and ₹96,000 (equivalent to ₹1.6 million or US$24,000 in 2016) for the respective two charges, which are proved, and is allowed to return to his company.
 The movie ends with Guru telling Shakti's shareholders that his father was proven wrong as he said dreams don't turn true, but they all are now a part of India's largest company.
 Guru asks them if they should stop.
 Shareholders refuse and resolve to be the largest company in the world instead.